© 2024

 Thune told reporters that his priority will be advancing Trump's agenda.

 "This Republican team is united.
-We are one team, we are excited to reclaim the majority and get to work with our colleagues in the House to enact President Trump's agenda," Thune said Wednesday after the closed-door election.
+We are one team, we are excited to reclaim the majority and get to work with our colleagues in the House to enact President Trump's agenda," Thune said after his closed-door election.
 "We have a mandate from the American people — a mandate not only to clean up the mess left by the Biden-Harris-Schumer agenda, but also to deliver on President Trump's priorities."

 Copyright 2024 NPR